 There are other considerations also, for instance, processor speed or battery life.

-In a nutshell, here are the guidelines to choose RAM for tablet:
+In a nutshell, here are the guidelines for choosing RAM for a tablet:

 4 GB: for lightweight users.